This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Not safely.
 The DEM file, suitability triggers, and advanced-technology area rules can all change whether the next field path is still narrow enough to trust.

-Rhode Island quote conversations get more real once you know whether DEM's active or historic permit searches surface the file and whether suitability or advanced-technology rules already widen the story.
+Rhode Island quotes get real after you confirm the DEM search results, the full file, and any suitability or advanced-technology trigger.
 The calculator result already shows the likely tank band, system class, cost range, and state-specific rule context.
-If you already know the project type, you can also skip straight to the short quote form.
+Use the file, permit, or authority path above before you move into quote mode.